A prescription for projectors to compute helicity amplitudes in D dimensions: The Prescription

 Then we simplify the resulting composite Dirac matrix object before finally obtaining a form that is suitable for being unambiguously used in eq.~(\ref{EQ:SFLtrace1}) with the trace to be done in D dimensions.

 There are several equivalent forms of these on-shell Dirac-spinors' projectors in 4 dimensions.
-In particular, one may commute the on-shell projection operator $\slashed{p} \pm m$ and the polarization projection operator $({1+\gamma_5 \slashed{S}_p})/{2}$ using $p \cdot S_p = 0$.
-However, it is well known that a fully anticommuting $\gamma_5$ can not be implemented in dimensional regularization in an algebraically consistent way~\cite{Collins:1984xc}, if we still want this object to coincide with the usual $\gamma_5$ in 4 dimensions.
-In this article, we adopt the $\gamma_5$ prescription of ref.~\cite{Larin:1991tj,Larin:1993tq}, conventionally known as Larin's scheme, whose equivalent but more efficient implementations in high-order perturbative calculations are discussed in ref.~\cite{Moch:2015usa}.
-In our work, all appearances of $\gamma_5$ matrices, originating either from interaction vertices or external polarization projectors, should be regarded just for bookkeeping purposes and their interpretations shall be based on~\cite{Larin:1991tj,Larin:1993tq,Moch:2015usa}.
+In particular, one may commute the on-shell projection operator $\slashed{p} \pm m$ and the polarization projection operator $({1+\gamma_5 \slashed{S}_p})/{2}$ using $p \cdot S_p = 0$ and the anticommutativity of $\gamma_5$.
+However, it is well known that a fully anticommuting $\gamma_5$ can not be thoroughly implemented in dimensional regularization in an algebraically consistent way (see e.g.~\cite{Collins:1984xc}), if we still want this object to coincide with the usual $\gamma_5$ in 4 dimensions.
+In this article, we adopt a particular variant of a non-anticommuting $\gamma_5$ prescription formulated in ref.~\cite{Larin:1991tj,Larin:1993tq}, conventionally known as Larin's scheme, whose equivalent but more efficient implementations in high-order perturbative calculations are discussed in ref.~\cite{Moch:2015usa}.
+In principle, one could distinguish the $\gamma_5$ appearing in the external projectors and inside the amplitude.
+The prescription for the \textit{external} projectors proposed here is not tied to applying a non-anticommuting $\gamma_5$ prescription to the axial currents or other $\gamma_5$-related objects \textit{inside} the amplitudes.
+Any appropriate $\gamma_5$ prescription can of course be used as long as its application to the amplitudes in question is justified.
+For the sake of clarity, the appearances of the symbol $\gamma_5$ in the following, in particular in the computations presented in the examples of this article, should be regarded just for bookkeeping purposes and their interpretations is based on~\cite{Larin:1991tj,Larin:1993tq,Moch:2015usa}.
 As a consequence of this prescription, $\gamma_5$ no longer anticommutes with all Dirac $\gamma$ matrices, and 4-dimensional equivalent forms of eq.~(\ref{EQ:LDMofDSP}) are no longer necessarily algebraically equivalent in D dimensions.